Adventure Journal: Stand Up Paddleboard Grand Teton

 Several businesses in town can help aspiring SUP adventurers.
 There are plenty of places to rent paddle boards and some even provide instruction.
 Most businesses that have SUP rentals charge between $35 and $50 for one day.

 Wherever your skill level and experience may lead you, it is very important to remember safety when engaging in any water sport.
-It is crucial to know how to swim, stay up to date on weather conditions and water temperatures, and always wear a personal floatation device.
-For more safety, access, and permitting information contact any visitor center or park ranger in Grand Teton.
+It is crucial to know how to swim, stay up to date on weather conditions and water temperatures, and always wear a personal floatation device (PFD).
+All SUP users are required to have PFDs on board, and children who are thirteen or younger are required to be wearing their PFD's at all times.
+Also, all SUPs are required to have a current GTNP boat sticker which can be purchased at any visitor center in the park.